One of the few times SPOON!!

 - This is carried over into Super Smash Bros.
 Most of Olimar's moves requires him to use a Pikmin to actually strike the foe, though he does have a (very few) weak melee attacks that don't use Pikmen.

 - Sword of the Stars has surface-to-orbit missiles.
 While they might destroy lone scouts or even small groups of starships that are Point Defenseless, they become much less useful once the enemy either has sufficient point defence or brings enough spares to the battle.
 No substitute for a proper battle fleet, they are.

-- Units in the Super Robot Wars Original Generation may or may not come with a useful no-energy no-ammo attack (if nothing else, for example, a Grungust can always Rocket Punch).
+- Units in most Super Robot Wars titles may come with a useful no-energy no-ammo attack (if nothing else, for example, a Grungust can always Rocket Punch).
 If they don't, you can bet they'll come with either the option to perform a generic Attack (basically, bodyslamming the enemy), or head-mounted short-range vulcan cannons with unlimited ammo (one of many, many Shout Outs to Gundam, although vulcan ammo was notably limited there).
 These attacks always hit for piddling damage and are seldom necessary, but can be fun for Cherry Tapping (or conserving ammo and energy).
 You could, however, upgrade these weapons.
 Why?
 Most Vulcans have 10-15 shots and body-slam has infinite ammo.